department-of-veterans-affairs/va.gov-cms/READMES/dependabot-updates.md

 Review the release notes and determine if manualy testing is required.
 Most of the time if all tests pass then the PR can be merged but this is a case by case basis.
 If you have any questions please reach out to your tech lead.

 It's also useful to review the code diff to look for any API/method changes and see if we use any of the changed code.

+### When Tugboat Fails to Deploy

+The pull request events dispatched from GitHub to Tugboat cross the TIC; therefore, they are subject to inspection and rejection for possibly harmful content.
+As of now (February 2023), a rejected request still has a 200 HTTP status code, making this difficult to detect.

+If a pull request's body contains code, it is possible that this will be interpreted as an attempt at server-side code injection.
+For instance, if the message contains "We started using `filter_var()` to check if a variable is boolean.", it may be flagged as attempting PHP code injection and rejected transparently, regardless of the surrounding text.

+The result is that Tugboat will not receive the message and consequently will not know to deploy a PR preview environment, and so the complete suite of tests will not run.

+In this case, commenting `@dependabot recreate` will probably not have any effect.
+Rather, enter the Tugboat interface, find the branch in the "available to build" list, and build it manually.
+The tests will run and work should proceed normally from that point.